umbraco/UmbracoDocs/Fundamentals/Data/Defining-content/index.md

 ![Creating a Compositions](images/v8Screenshots/compositions.png)

-Finally, you can create a Document Type as an __Element Type__, which can be used to build Block Grid and Block List editors.
+Finally, you can create a Document Type as an __Element Type__ which can be used to build Block Grid and Block List editors.
 Learn more about [Element Types](#what-is-an-element-type) below.

 ## What is an Element Type?